CPT Code Basics

 Use ICANotes for Fast and Accurate Billing

-Proper coding requires knowledge and practice.
+Using proper CPT codes for mental health requires knowledge and practice.
 Most behavioral health clinicians want to spend their time and energy providing patient care — not worrying about coding and claims.
 ICANotes can step in and take care of the work for you, so you can get back to doing what you love.

 With ICANotes, you can expect automatic coding at the highest reimbursement level possible to ensure claims get accepted and you get paid.
 Without the need to fix errors or resubmit claims, you’ll save time, money and energy.
 To experience the benefits of our behavioral health EHR software firsthand, sign up for a free trial today!